 member of the IEEE Technical Committee on Wearable Information Systems

 in 1998, helping launch the field of wearable computing.

-Picard has authored or co-authored over two hundred scientific
+Picard has authored or co-authored over 250 scientific

 articles and chapters spanning computer vision, pattern recognition,